wrufay/coco/README.md

-i couldn’t sleep during the power outage last week so i made an aesthetic “notion for jobs”. one chrome extension - and you’ll never stress over about job applications again! 🧸
+i couldn’t sleep during the power outage last week so i made “notion for jobs”

 ### introducing coco, your personal co-op coordinator: an ai agent that helps you track, organize and plan.